What Is a No-Closing-Cost Refinance?

 For those who don’t have the cash on hand to pay for closing costs upfront, this approach is the only feasible way to achieve a refinance at all.

-If, however, you’re able to pay the closing costs upfront, doing so can help keep the loan less expensive over its lifetime.
+If, however, you’re able to pay the closing costs upfront, the loan may be less expensive over its lifetime.

 The Takeaway